higorhlg/Be-The-Hero/readme.md

 yarn start
 ```

-<h3> Step 3 - Run the Web and Mobile Application </h3>
+<h3> Step 3 - Run the Web/Mobile Application </h3>

-With the server up and running from the previous step made, you can now run the web or mobile application, respectively available in the frontend and mobile folders withing the project, you can get them running using the same terminal commands described in the previous step.
+With the server up and running from the previous step made, you can now run the web or mobile application, respectively available in the frontend and mobile folders within the project, you can get them running using the same terminal commands described in the previous step:

 ```
 # From the root folder of the project, go to the web or mobile application folder, for example, "frontend":